 We like to drink and fight and fuck

 We've got to be back by Buddy's check.

 It makes a fellow proud to be an Astro.

 Buddy was Buddy Hancken, a coach under manager Harry Walker, a former all-star with the St. Louis Cardinals.
-Bouton said that the song was "sung with great gusto," and that catcher Johnny Edwards said that the last verse is the most popular:
+Bouton said that the song was "sung with great gusto," and that catcher Johnny Edwards (himself the subject of a verse) said that the last verse is the most popular: